zpl-zak/NEON86/README.md

 Engine also provides a hardware lighting support that is very simple to use, it also offers a shader support that is easily expendable and provides rich visuals at low costs.

+## Documentation

+You can review the NEON86 Lua API on the following page: [](DOCUMENTATION.md).
+It explains how the project is set up as well as provide a list of all Lua API functions and modules you can use to create your tiny game.

 ## License

 This software is licensed under the **3-Clause BSD License**, see **LICENSE** file.